THE BEST ROAD DISC WHEELSET UPGRADES

-Since last evaluating the EA 90 SL Disc, Easton started selling this wheelset with their new Vault hub along with the same rim and spokes as before.
-While I’m waiting for an opportunity to test out the new hub before recommending this wheelset, I like what I’ve read about it, especially compared to the M1 hub used on these wheels before.
+Since last evaluating the EA90 SL Disc, Easton started selling this wheelset with their new Vault hub along with the same rim and spokes as before.
+This is a good step forward.

-HED ARDENNES PLUS LT DISC – THE INNOVATOR THAT OTHERS CAUGHT UP WITH
+HED ARDENNES RA DISC – THE INNOVATOR THAT OTHERS CAUGHT UP WITH

-HED led the revolution to wider road wheels and the Ardennes went to its current “Plus” width in 2014.
-As you can see from the chart, most of the others in this category have caught up or nearly so in their rim dimensions.
+HED led the revolution to wider road wheels and the Ardennes went to its width in 2014.
+As you can see from the wheelset comparison chart above, most of the others in this category have caught up or nearly so in their rim dimensions.
 I personally can’t tell much improvement in comfort and handling on the road between 19C and 21C width rims with 25C tires but the 21C rims do allow you to more easily roll 28C and even wider for off-road riding if you want to use your wheels that way.

-The disc brake version of this wheelset is stiffer than the average stiffness level of the rim brake model, the latter which was underwhelming.
+The disc brake version of this wheelset is stiffer than the rim brake model, the latter which was underwhelming.
 The more robust, HED designed Sonic Disc hub and added front spokes undoubtedly contribute to this.

-Like most wheels in this category, the Ardennes is made tubeless ready.
-You select your QR or TA axle preferences at the time of order rather than switch between axles and end caps after you’ve received the wheels.
+Like most wheels in this category, the Ardennes is made tubeless-ready.
+You select your thru-axle preferences at the time of order rather than switch between axles and end caps after you’ve received the wheels.

 The wheels are set up standard with a Center Lock rotor interface.
 You can get an adapter kit ($20) if you want to use your 6 bolt rotors.

-To better compete, and not unlike what you’ve seen from Campy, Fulcrum, and Mavic over the years, HED offers these wheels using the same rims with slightly different hub components and spokes to create LT and GP models.
-The price drops about $200 from the LT to the GP.
-The LT is marginally lighter and has a notably better hub.
-The GP is more of a stock wheelset you might see equipped some new bikes.
+To better compete, and not unlike what you’ve seen from Campy, Fulcrum, and Mavic over the years, HED offers these wheels using the same rims with slightly different hub components to create the Pro ($850) to the Performance ($650) models.

 * * * * *